zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Jody says, “That’s the wave of the future.”
 That ex pression “the wave (wave) of the future” means something that will become very p opular or something that will be normal in the future, not right now but someday soon.
 We use the word “wave” just like an ocean wave, which is water that  moves up and travels across a certain distance or seems to travel – the water i s pushed, of course.
 We use that idea of a wave in talking about how things wil l go into the future – they will be moving into the future in this direction.
 We might say, “The wave of the future is using mobile devices – telephones and tablets, iPad s, that sort of thing – instead of computers sitting on your desk.”
 That might be a  “wave of the future.”

 Carl says, “You mean you think that it would be mor e efficient than wind power and solar energy?”
 “Efficient” means it does somet hing in a smaller amount of time or that uses less money or fewer resources.
 “W ind energy,” or “wind power” as it’s called here, is the power or energy created  by the wind, usually using some large piece of metal that moves around in a ci rcle.
 We would call that a “windmill” (windmill).
 “Solar energy” is using ener gy from the sun, either to heat up water or to create electricity.
-In some parts of  the United States where there’s a lot of sun throughout the year, people have “sola r panels” – large pieces of material on their roofs in order to collect solar e nergy.
+In some parts of  the United States where there’s a lot of sun throughout the year, people have “sola r panels” – large pieces of material on their roofs in order to collect solare nergy.

 Carl goes on to mention a couple of other types of renewable energy sources.
 He says, “There are geothermal and hydroelectric power  plants that already provide energy for lots of homes and businesses.”
 “Geotherm al” (geothermal) refers to energy that you get from under the earth – from ins ide the ground, from a very hot area inside the ground.
 You are using that ener gy underground.